NCAR/aircraft_nc_utils/nc_compare/README.md

     scons -f SConscript test

-The [SConscript](SConscript) file recognizes two command-line arguments, one to compile with `clang++` instead of the default compiler, and one to set the `valgrind` command and use it to run the tests.
-This example uses both
+The [SConscript](SConscript) file recognizes two command-line arguments, one to set the CXX compiler, and one to set the `valgrind` command and use it to run the tests.
+This example uses both arguments:
-arguments:

-    scons -f SConscript test_clang=1 valgrind=valgrind .
+    scons -f SConscript cxx=clang++ valgrind=valgrind .